 In an earlier study, researcher Kerry Kuehl, MD, Dr.PH., of Oregon Health & Science University also found that if people training for a long-distance run drank tart cherry juice, they experienced much less pain after workouts than those who didn’t drink it.

-Another recent study found that a daily dose of tart cherry extracts reduced arthritis pain by more than 20 percent.
+Another study found that a daily dose of tart cherry extracts reduced arthritis pain by more than 20 percent.
 Scientists credit the antioxidant compounds responsible for the fruit’s crimson color–known as anthrocynanins–for its anti-inflammatory and pain-relieving powers.

 An animal study also suggests that for the millions of Americans at risk for heart disease, stroke or diabetes, tart cherries may even provide similar benefits to certain cardiovascular medications, though human studies are necessary to confirm this promising finding.